-All programs of Oklahoma Wesleyan University are approved by the Oklahoma State Accrediting Agency for the Training of Veterans under Public Law 550.
-The University is approved by the United States Department of Justice for training of international students.
-Programs delivered in Coffeyville, Kansas, through our Adult and Graduate Studies division, are approved by the Kansas Board of Regents.
-Oklahoma Wesleyan University has an affiliated relationship with the American Association of Colleges of Nursing.
+OKWU is approved for the use of VA education benefits by the Oklahoma Department of Veterans Affairs State Approving Agency.
+The university is approved by the United States Department of Justice for training of international students.
+Programs delivered in Coffeyville, Kansas, through our Graduate & Professional Studies division, are approved by the Kansas Board of Regents.
+OKWU has a relationship with the American Association of Colleges of Nursing.